 Varicella Zoster Virus (VZV) Antibodies Blood Test, Quantitative, IgM

-The VZV Antibodies Blood Test, IgM measures antibodies in the blood to diagnose an acute VZV infection.
+The VZV Antibodies Blood Test, IgM detects and measures antibodies in the blood to diagnose an acute VZV infection.

 - Itchy, red, blistering pox all over the body (Chickenpox)